 There is a misconception that the more leads you have, the better.

-This is where the concept of data quality comes in, and while the volume of leads generated may look good on your quarterly balance sheet slides, the truth is that if you can't qualify those leads automatically because the quality of the data collected is inconsistent (or the data is simply missing), then those leads have been useless.
+This is where the concept of data quality comes in, and while the volume of leads generated may look good on your quarterly balance sheet slides, the truth is that if you can't qualify those leads automatically because the quality of the data collected is inconsistent (or the data is simply missing), then those leads are useless.
 In the end, these enrichment and lead scoring processes allow you to identify:

 - 1 segment: "SQL" that you can already pass on to your sales team